Once upon a weekend, I made a road trip to Chambersburg, PA (think peaches…).

-Gilbert, dear dad, taught us kids the proper way to yield: If I am on the highway and see someone coming from a ramp to merge, and I can do so, I move into the left lane.
-If I can’t, oh well, the ramp-driver has to stop.
+Dad, taught us the proper way to yield.
+On the highway, someone is coming from a ramp to merge, I move into the left lane.
+If I can’t, the ramp-driver has to stop.
 Not so in this crazy city.
-Here, highway traffic can be buzzing along at 65 miles an hour, but if a driver in the right lane sees someone coming down the ramp, they slow down to let them in—whether it’s necessary or not.
-Invariably, the person merging onto the highway is going about 40.
-It doesn’t matter if the highway is backed up, there are a dozen cars in the same lane with everyone going 65.
+Highway traffic buzzes at 65 MPH, drivers in the right lane seeing someone on the ramp, slow down to let them in—necessary or not.
+Invariably, the person merging onto the highway goes about 40.
+It doesn’t matter if the highway is backed up, with a dozen cars in the same lane with everyone going 65.
 The first driver stops and that’s it—a traffic snarl is created.

 Could I sell my car and become a devoted user of public transportation?
 You betcha.
 I’d ride trains everywhere and enjoy trolleys and subways.
 But Pittsburgh’s metro system isn’t there yet.
 You can’t always get there from here and you can’t get over that-a-way at using the transit system.
 In my novel, Cold Cases of Pittsburgh: Murder at the Canalucci Creamery, I expand the trolley system throughout the city.
 Ah, glorious wishful thinking!
 My characters get everywhere on it.

-But buzzing around in my little Rogue I go, stuck ranting about people doing the cell phone lean while driving (elbow on window, phone against ear, as if they are at their kitchen table) effectively blocking their view to the left, or perhaps the cellphone crooked in neck, cigarette in mouth, coffee in hand setup that we frequently see.
+Buzzing in my Rogue I go, ranting about cell phone leaners (elbow on window) blocking their view to the left.
+Or perhaps the cellphone crooked in neck, cigarette in mouth, coffee in hand setup that we frequently see.

 All of this perplexes me and I’m surprised there are not more accidents on a daily basis.
-I can get distracted enough—remember that CD player glance that wound me up on the opposite side of downtown—while driving simply because my brain is always going, thinking of a million things at one time.
-Too add cell phones and coffee to the mix, to ignore the fundamental traffic laws … these hindrances make our roads more dangerous and frankly, scary to drive on.
+I can get distracted enough—remember that CD player glance that wound me up on the opposite side of downtown.
+While driving simply because my brain is always going, thinking of a million things at one time.
+Too add cell phones and coffee, ignoring the fundamental traffic laws … hindrances make our roads dangerous and scary to drive on.

-When you’re out and about this week in your own version of my Nissan, think back to when you first got your license whether it was fifty years or five days ago.
+When you’re out this week, remember when you got your license whether it was fifty years or five days ago.
 Remember the rules and start or keep following on them.
-If each of us does, then we’ll raise driver-expectations, cut down on rudeness on our roads, and maybe even save a life.
+If each of us does, we’ll raise driver-expectations, cut down on road-rudeness, and maybe save a life.